stephencdevaney/CS3361_ProgLang_Scanner/README.md

-How to run the file
+How to run the file:
 (Step 1) check to see if you have gcc: gcc -v if don't down load a gcc complier